petraxeman/exWorlds/Design documents/Library server structures description.md

 - name: Name of table.
 Used for show in game view.
 - codename: Used for navigate and agreagate.
 - owner: User who create the table
-- reference: Has a codename of reference package.
-Can take codenames of game-systems or addons.
 - path
 - common
     - search-fields: Array of strings.
 Show what fields used for search.
 Example: ["name", "damage", "description"]